colonyevan/colonyevan.github.io/README.md

 # colonyevan.github.io

-This is a WIP website that I wil develeoping over the summer and updating as needed to stay constant with my current/past activities.
+This is a WIP website that I will be develeoping over the summer and updating as needed to stay constant with my current/past activities.

 # TODO